-The 36th Annual CWBA Convention was held May 17-19, 2013, at the world-renowned The Sebastian - Vail, in Vail, Colorado.
-The 2013 Convention, "Taking It Up A Notch!” continued our tradition of hosting an exciting, informative, and energizing weekend.
-Attendees were excited about the premier venue and the Convention activities, programs, and exceptional faculty featuring distinguished local and national speakers.
-Convention highlights included: fantastic CLEs (the CWBA Convention received CLE accreditation for 14 general, 2.7 ethics credits), networking opportunities and social activities.
-Attendees enjoyed many opportunities to hear from and interact with colleagues and leaders from the bench and bar.
+The 37th Annual CWBA Convention will be held May 16-18, 2014, at the world-renowned The Sebastian - Vail, in Vail, Colorado.
+The 2014 Convention, "Attorneys with Altitude: Moving Mountains," will continue our tradition of hosting an exciting, informative, and energizing weekend.
+Attendees can look forward to a premier venue and Convention activities, programs, and exceptional faculty featuring distinguished local and national speakers, with many opportunities to hear from and interact with colleagues and leaders from the bench and bar.

 MARY LATHROP AWARD